OpenDroneMap/docs/source/arguments.rst

                         Can be one of:dataset | split | merge | opensfm | mve
                         | odm_filterpoints | odm_meshing | mvs_texturing |
                         odm_georeferencing | odm_dem | odm_orthophoto

+  --pc-ept
+  			Generates Entwine Point Cloud.
+Useful on it's own,
+			this flag is automatically added when running in WebODM and useful for creating the correct directory structure when running on NodeODM or command line for import into WebODM.

   --rerun <string>, -r <string>
                         Can be one of:dataset | split | merge | opensfm | mve